 - 9.1.
-Students will be rewarded for good/improving attendance rates, on a weekly basis - 9.2.
+Students will be rewarded for good/improving attendance rates, on a weekly basis. - 9.2.
 As a minimum HT's will be expected to have schemes in place to reward: - Student attendance - Staff contribution - 9.3.
 These can be individual, group or both and a member of school staff will be present at ward community meetings to issue these.
-Possible reward schemes include: - Weekly Attendance Cup - Weekly 100% attendance certificates - Half Termly attendance certificates and aift voucher - Positive attendance reward trips - 9.4.
+Possible reward schemes include: - Weekly Attendance Cup - Weekly 100% attendance certificates - Half Termly attendance certificates and gift voucher - Positive attendance reward trips - 9.4.
 Parents are informed of their child's attendance at ward rounds and CPA meetings.
-The Education Officer will inform parents directly if there is an issue with their child's attendance and positive attendance strategies are then shared and discussed.
+The Education Officer will inform parents directly if there is an issue with their child's attendance and positive attendance strategies are then shared and discussed. - 9.5.
+Students with additional SEND, Medical needs or Mental Health Needs may need additional support to attend education sessions in school.
+For these students education can take place on the ward and they can be provided with specialist or safer equipment.
+Positive attendance strategies are discussed and agreed daily during daily risk assessment (DRA) meetings with the Multi Disciplinary Team (MDT).